 National performance goals established in MAP-21 and carried into the FAST Act include: safety; infrastructure condition; congestion reduction; system reliability; freight movement; economic vitality; environmental sustainability; and a reduction in project delivery delays.
 The performance-based transportation planning process is designed to work toward achieving these national goals.
 The goals look to achieve a reduction in traffic fatalities and serious injuries on all public roads, maintain transportation infrastructure in a state of good repair, achieve a significant reduction in congestion on the National Highway System, and improve the national freight network to provide access to national and international trade markets and support regional economic development.
 Progress toward these national goals is measured through use of performance measures and targets, integrated into performance-based plans by RTC, WSDOT and C-TRAN with TIPs programming investments into transportation projects and programs that can help meet the national goals.

-RTC will coordinate with Washington State Department of Transportation and C-TRAN to decide on performance targets and from October 1, 2018, Performance Based Planning and Programming will be integrated into RTC’s Regional Transportation Plan and Transportation Improvement Program.
+RTC coordinates with WSDOT and C-TRAN to decide on performance targets and from October 1, 2018, Performance Based Planning and Programming is integrated into RTC’s Regional Transportation Plan and Transportation Improvement Program.

 Related RTC Board Meeting Materials

-Transit Asset Management Performance Targets, 136KB May 2017
+Transit Asset Management Performance Targets, Background Information May 2017